niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

 Rendering functions
 ===================

-The Jinja templates define how the information is presented in the input files and the job instructions file.
+The Jinja templates define how the information is presented in the input files and the job script.
 The configuration file, among others, defines the content specific to each calculation.
-To link the two, ``ABIN LAUNCHER`` calls a function defined in the ``renderer.py`` file, called a **rendering function**, that creates the input files and the job instructions file by filling the templates with the specific content.
+To link the two, ``ABIN LAUNCHER`` calls a function defined in the ``renderer.py`` file, called a **rendering function**, that creates the input files and the job script by filling the templates with the specific content.

 Using the Jinja templates
 -------------------------